 One notebook, 31 leaves, produced by the American Joint Distribution Committee in Italy, undated.
 One cover contains a map of Israel with the name of the committee in Hebrew, the other cover contains a map of Italy with the name of the committee in English.
 The handwritten contents consist of act 2 of the play "Shver tsu zayn a Yid," by Sholem Aleichem.
 An ink stamp on the verso of the front cover states, in Hebrew, that this belonged to the "Estate of Michael Greenstein, director and actor of the Yiddish theatre, 1915-2004, and Dr. Miriam Greenstein, 1916-2000."

-Correspondence addressed to Oded Yarkoni, a soldier in the Jewish Brigade, sent to him primarily in 1945 and 1946 from locations throughout Europe (Tournai, Rotterdam, Goteborg), but also contain a few letters from wartime and pre-war Poland.
+Contains approximately 47 pieces of correspondence addressed to Oded Yarkoni, a soldier in the Jewish Brigade, sent to him primarily in 1945 and 1946 from locations throughout Europe (Tournai, Rotterdam, Goteborg).
+The collection also contains a few letters from wartime and pre-war Poland.

 One typescript memoir, with five unattributed woodcuts, documenting the author's experiences as a would-be emigrant from Czechoslovakia to Palestine in 1940.
 The ship he was traveling on, the Atlantic, was seized by British authorities and the author and other passengers were interned on the island of Mauritius until 1945.
 The memoir, written in 1941-1942, documents this experience.
 Also included is a separate, handmade booklet containing seven pen-and-ink drawings of shipboard life and internment, by Fritz Haendel and another unidentified artist.